THE SEEKER

 MISTAKES AND SECOND CHANCES

-When the two of them are watching a general store for a day, they are robbed by two thieves.
-When Henry refuses to hand over the money, the older of the thieves shoots him in the left arm.
+When the two of them watch a general store for a day, they are robbed by two thieves.
+When Henry refuses to hand over the money, the older thief shoots him in the left arm.
 News spreads like wildfire when it becomes apparent that Henry and Caroline were robbed by Bonnie and Clyde.

 Henry’s arm gets infected.
 Gangrene sets in, and to save his life, a surgeon performs an amputation.
 Caroline stays by Henry’s side, encouraging him to use his right hand to pursue his desire to become a syndicated cartoonist.

 Caroline has a lot on her plate.
-She has a beloved brother who is dying.
+She has a beloved brother who is dying with a terrible disease.
 Her family struggles to make ends meet.
 Yet, she seems quite capable of handling about anything except the death of her brother.
-She fears his death will tear her apart and she’ll never recover.
+She fears his death will tear her apart, and she’ll never recover.
 She will need Henry more than ever.
-Later, when Henry leaves home to pursue his dream of syndication, Caroline again supports and encourages him.
+Later, when Henry leaves home to pursue his dream of cartoon syndication, Caroline again supports and encourages him.
 But, when Caroline needs Henry because her brother dies, he lets her down, refusing to come home for the funeral.

 After that, their relationship falls apart.
 The hard knocks of life interrupt their dreams.